- About AWI

 - Join and Renew

-The Canadian Association of Workplace Investigators is a professional membership association for attorneys, human resource professionals, private investigators, and many others who conduct, manage, or have a professional interest in impartial workplace investigations.
+CAWI is a professional membership association for lawyers, human resource professionals, private investigators and others who conduct, manage or have a professional interest in impartial workplace investigations.

 Our Mission: To promote and enhance the quality of impartial workplace investigations.